Sign In Forgot Password

 Tree and Garden Planting

 The Infrastructure Committee and Climate Action Team recently planted four Trident Maple trees along our sidewalk on Webster St. Next, they plan to install garden plots between them.
-The following event will be a dedication of the gardens and trees.
+The trees were dedicated with a Tu B'Shvat Celebration in January, 2024.

 Sherith Israel is a congregation with deep concern about Climate Change, the ways it threatens people, all sentient beings, our ecosystems and our planet.
 We recognize that climate change damage is global and existential, and also, that it is suffered inequitably, most severely by individuals, communities, and ecosystems lacking resources.
 As Jews, we understand well from our deep history as a people and from remarkably cogent, timely advice found in liturgy and interpretation, along with local and global climate advocacy, that we are obligated to address climate change problems.
 We know the climate problems are vast and the need for immediate Climate Positive Action is critical right now and right here at Sherith Israel.